-Last month, over the anniversary period, British artist Hannah Rose Thomas travelled to Kurdistan with clinical psychologist Sarah Whittaker-Howe, where she met with the women and girls who escaped from captivity.
+Last summer, over the anniversary period, British artist Hannah Rose Thomas travelled to Kurdistan with clinical psychologist Sarah Whittaker-Howe, where she met with the women and girls who escaped from captivity.
 She ran an art project with some of the survivors, helping these women and girls find a way to express their ordeals and begin to rebuild their lives.

 The project took place at the Jinda Center in Dohuk (Jinda means rebirth), which serves as a social and psychological safe haven for these women and girls, offering them a place where they are accepted and cared for.
 The participants came to the center from the surrounding refugee camps where many Yezidis are now living after their villages were destroyed by ISIL.